 I also think that I want to still prove to myself that I still can still do things like overnight trains and feel positive about them afterward.
 In recent years, I have become a much more fancy traveler so I want to prove that I can still rough it.

-So, travelling on the train in Thailand is really good for a number of reasons!
+- So, traveling on the train in Thailand is really good for a number of reasons!

-There are several overnight trains to Bangkok that depart in the early evening, but if I were you I recommend you trying to get tickets on the number 9 (or the number 10 if travelling from Chiang Mai) train and I recommend you taking 2nd class aircon if you want to be comfortable but also want to save money.
-A seat on the bottom bunk cost a 1041 thb (the upper bunk is a little bit cheaper).
+There are several overnight trains to Bangkok that depart in the early evening, but if I were you I recommend taking 2nd class aircon which is very comfortable but reasonably priced.
+A seat on the bottom bunk costs 1041 THB (the upper bunk is a little bit cheaper).
 I recommend the #9 and #10 trains as these trains were recently refurbished and they have a lot of extras like plugs to charge your phone and everything feels lots cleaner and newer.

 Second Class Aircon

-It’s important to know the set up of the 2nd class because if you are someone who gets anxious at having lots of people around you, then you might want to opt for first class.
-With second class, the seats (and the beds) are parallel to the windows of the train and there are about 50 or so beds in each carriage and people can move from one carriage to another.
+It’s important to know the setup of the 2nd class because if you are someone who gets anxious at having lots of people around you, then you might want to opt for first class which is what a girlfriend and I did for the return journey.
+With second class, the seats (and the beds) are parallel to the windows of the train, there are about 50 or so beds in each carriage and people can move from one carriage to another.
 This might make people feel less secure.

-The first class train which is more expensive of course, but there are only two bed inside a cabin and the price is 1463 for a top and 1653 for a bottom bunk or you can get the whole cabin for 2453 thb.
+The first-class train is more expensive of course, but there are only two-bed inside a cabin and the price is 1463 for a top and 1653 for a bottom bunk or you can get the whole cabin for 2453 THB.

 Where to buy your tickets?

-The third way (and what I did) is to just pop in to a travel agent.
+The second way (and what I did) is to just pop into a travel agent.
 They are able to book the ticket for you and you usually come back and collect the ticket the next day.
 You must pay for the ticket before it is issued.
-I booked mine with no problems whatsoever!
+I booked mine with no problems whatsoever.